Kepler-16

 Kepler-16 is an eclipsing binary star system in the constellation of Cygnus that was targeted by the Kepler spacecraft.
-Both stars are smaller than the Sun; the primary, Kepler-16A, is a K-type main-sequence star and the secondary, Kepler-16B, is an M-type red dwarf.
+Both stars are smaller than the Sun; the primary, Kepler-16A, is a K-type main-sequence star and the secondary, Kepler-16B, is an M-type red dwarf star.
 They are separated by 0.23 AU, and complete an orbit around a common center of mass every 41 days.

-The system is host to one known extrasolar planet in circumbinary orbit: the Saturn-sized Kepler-16b.
+The system is host to one known exoplanet in circumbinary orbit: The Saturn-size planet Kepler-16b.